dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 <a href="https://www.flickr.com/photos/130657798@N05/23881341456/in/dateposted-public/" title="RAML-Demo-Anypoint-Designer-Preview"><img src="https://farm6.staticflickr.com/5786/23881341456_e44ba5d047_o.png" alt="RAML-Demo-Anypoint-Designer-Preview"></a>

-When I click the Try It button it displays me a form with all relevant parameters and auto-populates the fields with the values from the example in my RAML:
+When I click the Try It button it displays me a form with all relevant parameters pre-populated with the values from the examples in my RAML:

 <a href="https://www.flickr.com/photos/130657798@N05/23907433735/in/dateposted-public/" title="RAML-Demo-Anypoint-Designer-TryIt-Request"><img src="https://farm6.staticflickr.com/5791/23907433735_0847e4e5c9_o.png" alt="RAML-Demo-Anypoint-Designer-TryIt-Request"></a>

+From the UI I can quickly run requests against my API with as little friction as possible.

-After I finished designing my API I published it into a Live Portal which is publicly accessible (can be private as well), where users and stakeholders can try the API against my live service.
+Finally you can publish your API into a Live Portal which is publicly accessible (can be private as well), where users and stakeholders can try the API in a live environment.

 Try it yourself by executing some PUT and GET requests via the [Live Portal of my demo API](https://anypoint.mulesoft.com/apiplatform/dustinmoris#/portals/organizations/1c966d9b-793c-46bc-a87a-427b9a4a9b4a/apis/45625/versions/47291).